kailash-manasarovar/statement/docs/timeline/2022/november.md

 - Ana was sort of slouching and looking embarrassed and answering him sheepishly.
 - He came back into class and I was feeling very light-headed and a little high actually, smiley.
+- I believe this is where they first did a switcheroo, a new man came back into class, I think it was [the first man](../../crimes/protagonists/vidal-sastre.md#the-older-slimmer-greyer-man), the man who gave me a genuinely good feeling.
 - My heart was racing.
-- I thought it was because I fancied him.
+- I thought it was because I fancied this man.
-- Then the other student, Pablo Sesé Savall, a 14 year old boy, turned up to class.
+- Then the other student, Pablo Sesé Savall, a 14 year old boy, turns up to class.
-- The trumpet teacher kept looking at me with that same grin I'd seen on him in Benijembla.
-- It was disturbing.

 ### TT always finished early